0AnonymousSite0/Data-and-Codes-for-Integrating-Computer-Vision-and-Traffic-Modelling/README.md

 Figure 5.
 The developed detector and selected tracker is detecting and tracking vehicles

-## 2.4 Codes for manipulating traffic simulation model
+## 2.4 Codes for manipulating traffic model

 This is mainly designed for automatically operate the traffic simulation model, including amendeding parameters and conducting simulation-based optimiozation of signal timing solutions.
 A reminder is that running this program needs the VISSIM COM API that is a commercial product, but we think that the API should be easily available, as the VISSIM is one of the most widely used transportation-related software all over the world.